hokage842/autheliasso/README.md

-Gitea, Grafana, and Authelia SSO Deployment with Nginx Reverse Proxy
+# Gitea, Grafana, and Authelia SSO Deployment with Nginx Reverse Proxy

 This document outlines the steps to deploy and access the Gitea, Grafana, and Authelia application stack, using Docker, Nginx as a reverse proxy, Certbot for SSL certificates, and nip.io for subdomain mapping.
-1. Prerequisites:-
+### Prerequisites:-
-- Before proceeding with the deployment, ensure you have the following prerequisites:
+* Before proceeding with the deployment, ensure you have the following prerequisites:

-    1. Docker installed and running on the host machine.
+    * Docker installed and running on the host machine.
-    2. Docker Compose installed for managing multi-container applications.
+    * Docker Compose installed for managing multi-container applications.
-    3. Nginx installed and configured as a reverse proxy.
+    * Nginx installed and configured as a reverse proxy.
-    4. Certbot for obtaining SSL certificates.
+    * Certbot for obtaining SSL certificates.
-    5. nip.io for subdomain mapping to the public IP address..
+    * nip.io for subdomain mapping to the public IP address..

-2. Clone the Repository on the server/local
+### Clone the Repository on the server/local
-3. Modification in configuration file according to the need :-
+### Modification in configuration file according to the need :-
-    1. authelia/config/configuration.yml       @ Authelia main configuration file
+* authelia/config/configuration.yml
-    2. authelia/config/users.yml               @ Authelia Users/Password file
+* authelia/config/users.yml
-    3. prometheus/prometheus.yml               @ Prometheus main confugtaion file with scrape-config, targets.
+* prometheus/prometheus.yml
-    4. promtail/promtail.conf                  @ promtail config for getting the logs and passing to loki
+* promtail/promtail.conf

-3. Make the container up
+### Make the container up
-    - docker-compose up -d
+    docker-compose up -d
-4. Create the nginx.conf file as like shared below:-
+### Create the nginx.conf file as like shared below:-

         server {
             server_name domain_name.server_ip.nip.io;